 Required License/Registration/Certification :

-An Associate's Degree with more than 4 years of experience in complex administrative role, or more than 4 years in GME residency management.
-TAGME certification is strongly encouraged.
+An Associate's degree with five or more years of experience in complex administrative role preferred.
+Bachelor's degree plus three or more years in GME residency management preferred.
 Knowledge of UME/GME preferred.

 University Community of Inclusion: